dmbarbour/glas/docs/GlasApps.md

  * **put:Value** - Modify memory so Value is subsequently associated with MemRef.
  * **swap:Value** - Combines get and put.
  * **read:(count:N, exact?, tail?, peek?)** - take 1 to N elements from head of list, or fail if value in memory is not a list with at least one element.
 Elements read are removed from the list.
 Returns list of elements read.
 Options:
   * *exact* - flag. if set, fail if would return fewer than N elements.
+Does nothing if count is 1.
-  * *tail* - flag. if set, read from end of list instead of head.
+  * *tail* - flag. if set, read from tail of list instead of head.
-  * *peek* - flag. if set, do not remove the read elements from list.
+  * *peek* - flag. if set, do not remove elements read from list.
- * **write:(data:\[List, Of, Values\], head?)** - join to tail of list in memory.
-Fails if item in memory is not a valid list.
+ * **write:(data:\[List, Of, Values\], head?)** - addend data to tail of list in memory.
+Fails if element is not a valid list.
 Options:
-  * *head* - flag. if set, join to head of list instead.
+  * *head* - flag. if set, addend to head of list instead of tail.
  * **path:(on:Path, op:(del|MemOp))** - manipulate a record field or volume reached by following Path.
 The operator 'del' can erase the path from a record.
  * **elem:(at:Index, op:MemOp)** - manipulate a list element in-place at a zero-based index (range `[0,N)`).
 Fails if index is out of range.